sudikshakawale/Full-Stack-Web-Development/DSA.md

   # Other Termonology
   1. Dtabase: Collection of information in permanent storage for faster retrieval & updation.
   2. Data Warehousing: Management of huge amount of data of better analysis.
-  3. Big data: Analysis of too large or complex data which cannot be dealt browsing application.
+  3. Big data: Analysis of too large or complex data which cannot be dealt with traditional data browsing application.